As I write this, the coronavirus pandemic is getting exponentially more widespread every day.

 Don’t wear a HEPA vacuum bag directly against your skin.

 HEPA material may be made out of fiberglass threads.
-The fibers are large so aren’t dangerous like fiberglass dust.
+The fibers are large, so they aren’t dangerous like fiberglass dust.
 However, you could still breathe them in, which could cause airway irritation (Source).
 Kind of ironic if your face mask made you start coughing during the midst of coronavirus.

 Instead, you must use the HEPA vacuum bag as a filter inside a cloth mask.